Online Learning: Frequently Asked Questions

 Moderated by an experienced Tibetan instructorModerated by an experienced Tibetan instructorUn-moderated

-Course earns 3 university-level academic credits (equivalent to 6 ECTS credits)NANA
+Course earns 3 university-level academic credits (equivalent to 6 ECTS credits).
+NA (No credit received) NA

 What are the different formats for the Buddhist Studies Online Learning Courses?

-Currently we offer the full-semester Buddhist Studies Online Learning courses in the Self-Study, Interactive, and For-credit formats.
-These formats feature video and audio lectures in English and Tibetan, visual lectures in English, and English language transcripts of the lectures.
-For the Interactive and For-credit formats, a moderator is available to answer questions in the discussion forum and to provide a weekly Q&A session.
+Currently we offer the full-semester Buddhist Studies asynchronous online learning courses in the self-study, interactive, and for-credit formats.
+These formats feature video and audio lectures in English and Tibetan, visual lectures in English, review classes, and English language transcripts of the lectures.
+For the Interactive and For-credit formats, a moderator is available to answer questions in the discussion forum and to provide weekly Q&A sessions.
 For-credit students take quizzes, write reflection papers, and take exams.
+Interactive students have the option of taking exams and writing papers, and all students may take quizzes.

 Is there a specified length of time to complete a course?

-The Interactive and For-credit courses are offered as one-semester courses with a 14-week schedule to follow for completing reflections, quizzes, exams, and homework assignments.
-You will have access to the course for a total of 12 months, so that you can review material after you’ve completed the course.
+The interactive and for-credit courses are offered as one-semester courses with a 14-week schedule to follow for completing reflections, quizzes, exams, and homework assignments (for Classical Tibetan).
+You will have access to the course for a total of 12 months so that you can review material after you’ve completed the course.

-The Self-Study courses offer the same course material, which can be completed at your own pace over the period of 12 months that the course is open to you.
+The Self-Study courses offer the same course material, with automated quizzes only, which can be completed at your own pace over the period of 12 months that the course is open to you.

 With the Self-Study courses, does the student receive a certificate upon completion?

-Can I make a payment by bank wire transfer, as I am not registered with PayPal?
+Can I make a payment via bank wire transfer if Stripe is not accessible?

 Why is a High School transcript necessary to register a for-credit course?
 Can’t I just submit my graduate transcript?